Neuromodulation Services

 Initial Consultation

-An initial consultation will be scheduled to discuss what is troubling you and whether TMS is an appropriate treatment.
-At that time, you and your doctor will review your symptoms, treatment history and possible treatment options.
+An initial consultation with one of our psychiatrists will be scheduled to discuss what is troubling you and whether TMS is an appropriate treatment.
+At that time, you and your psychiatrist will review your symptoms, treatment history and possible treatment options.

 Your First Treatment Session